mikeizbicki/cmc-csci040/lab-wardialing/README.md

    you know they're python errors and not internet connection problems.
    Go ahead and visit <http://kcna.kp> in firefox.

-   **NOTE:**
+   > **NOTE:**
+   >
-   Notice that the scheme in the URLs above is `http://` and not `https://`.
+   > Notice that the scheme in the URLs above is `http://` and not `https://`.
-   If you visit the webpage <https://kcna.kp> you will get a scary warning message about a potential security risk.
+   > If you visit the webpage <https://kcna.kp> you will get a scary warning message about a potential security risk.
-   This is because the KCNA webpage uses an old standard for encrypting the contents of their `https://` webpages which lets other people monitor your communications with the webpage.
+   > This is because the KCNA webpage uses an old standard for encrypting the contents of their `https://` webpages which lets other people monitor your communications with the webpage.
+   >
-   Unfortunately, the DPRK does not have the technical know-how in order to implement encryption with the more modern standards.
+   > Unfortunately, the DPRK does not have the technical know-how in order to implement encryption with the more modern standards.
-   One of the things I teach to North Korean students is how to properly implement this type of encryption so that their internet communications cannot be monitored.
+   > One of the things I teach to North Korean students is how to properly implement this type of encryption so that their internet communications cannot be monitored.
-   Organizations like [Amnesty International](https://www.amnestyusa.org/reports/encryption-a-matter-of-human-rights/) and [Human Rights Watch](https://www.hrw.org/tag/encryption) define strong encryption to be a "human right", and the DPRK actively wants their citizens to learn about encryption.
+   > Organizations like [Amnesty International](https://www.amnestyusa.org/reports/encryption-a-matter-of-human-rights/) and [Human Rights Watch](https://www.hrw.org/tag/encryption) define strong encryption to be a "human right",
+   > and the DPRK actively wants their citizens to learn about encryption.
-   Unfortunately, President Trump signed an executive order banning Americans from traveling to North Korea (and Biden has reaffirmed this executive order), so current US policy is effectively stopping me from increasing access to human rights in North Korea.
+   > Unfortunately, President Trump signed an executive order banning Americans from traveling to North Korea (and Biden has reaffirmed this executive order),
+   > so current US policy is effectively stopping me from increasing access to human rights in North Korea.
+   >
+   > For the purposes of this assignment,
-   The takeaway for this assignment is that if you're getting error messages, you should always double check that you used `http://` instead of `https://`.
+   > the takeaway of all this discussion is that if you're getting error messages,
+   > you should always double check that you used `http://` instead of `https://`.

    Now, let's make sure we can connect to this website from python.
    Run the following code: